raphael-p/beango-messenger/README.md

 ## How to run

+### With Docker (recommended)

+Prequisite: Docker must be installed on your machine

 1. Clone `config/default.docker.env` and rename the copy to `docker.env`.
 2. Set BG_DB_PASSWORD to a value of your choice.
 This will be the password used for postgres users.

-### With Docker (recommended)

-Prequisite: Docker must be installed on your machine

 3. Run `docker-compose up`.

 ### Without Docker

 Prerequisites: Golang, Postgres

+1. Create and run your postgres database, set up roles and priviledges as necessary.
+2. Clone `config/default.docker.env` and rename the copy to `dev.env`.
+3. Change the `BG_DB_USERNAME` and `BG_DB_PASSWORD` envars to match your postgres user.
+You can also just remove these if you want to use the default postgres user with no password.
-3. Run `set -a; source config/docker.env; set +a;` to make the envars available to the current shell.
+4. Run `set -a; source config/dev.env; set +a;` to make the envars available to the current shell.
-4. Create a postgres database, along with a username+password with full priviledges on it.
-Make sure to use the same values as the BG_DB_NAME, BG_DB_USERNAME, and BG_DB_PASSWORD envars.
 5. Run `go run main.go`